School of Education and Human Services

 Receipt of a grade of “F” will result in probationary status.
 A second grade of “F” will automatically disqualify a candidate from the master’s degree program.
 A candidate whose grade point average drops below a 3.00 will be placed on probation and will be dismissed from the master’s degree program if their overall grade point average is below a 3.00 in two consecutive terms.

 A candidate must complete all master’s degree requirements within five years.
-Exceptions to this policy must be approved by the chair of the appropriate program as well as the associate dean.
+Exceptions to this policy must be approved by the chair of the appropriate program and the associate dean.

 To obtain initial teacher certification, candidates must pass the examinations required by the New York State Education Department (NYSED).
-These include the Academic Literacy Skills Test (ALST), the Educating All Students Test (EAS), the educative Teacher Performance Assessment (edTPA), and the Content Specialty Test (CST).
-As required by the New York State Education Department, the pass rates for Canisius College on the New York State Teacher Certification Examinations can be found on the the outcomes page of the Institutional Research and Effectiveness webpage.
+These include the Educating All Students Test (EAS), the educative Teacher Performance Assessment (edTPA), and the Content Specialty Test (CST).
+Current information regarding required certification exams may be found at NYSTCE.
+As required by the New York State Education Department, the pass rates for Canisius College on the New York State Teacher Certification Examinations can be found on the the outcomes page of the School of Education and Human Services webpage.

 For the professional certificate, candidates will need additional professional development, three years teaching experience, and the completion of an appropriate master’s degree within five years.
 Contact the New York State Education Department for additional information.

-All Canadian (Ontario) students will be required to actually obtain New York State certification before the Ontario College of Teachers (O.C.T.) will issue a teaching credential.
-This policy is consistent with Ontario’s ‘long standing’ policy that if a person leaves the province to study to become a teacher, that person must complete and obtain certification in the jurisdiction in which he or she studied.
+All Canadian (Ontario) students will be required to obtain a New York State certification before the Ontario College of Teachers (O.C.T.) will issue a teaching credential.
+This is consistent with Ontario’s policy that if a person leaves the province to study to become a teacher, that person must complete and obtain certification in the jurisdiction in which he or she studied.
 Ontario students will follow the same procedure as U.S. students in applying for certification, including fingerprint clearance.

 Dual citizens (U.S. and Canada) are required to first obtain New York State certification before receiving Ontario certification.
 Also, candidates applying for New York State certification must possess either a 4-year bachelor’s degree or a master’s degree to obtain New York State certification.
 Holders of a 3-year bachelor’s degree must complete the entire Master’s program before New York State will issue teacher certification.